Dan Howdle | May 26th, 2023

 A contract works both ways.
 If you think Virgin Media is unfairly charging you for every month of your contract whether you end it or not, just remember that Virgin Media has a host of obligations to you too.
 If Virgin Media does not uphold its obligations to you, you may be able to cancel your services with them before the contract ends, and without any early disconnection fees.

 Here are four example scenarios of cancelling mid-contract with no early disconnection fees:

-If you've checked and you're out of contract the world is your oyster.
+If you've checked and you are out of contract, the world is your oyster.
 You can cancel and switch to another provider with very little fuss.
 But before you call 150 from your Virgin Media home phone or 0345 454 1111 from any other phone to tell Virgin Media you're leaving, we strongly recommend you keep the following in mind regarding retentions.

 Virgin Media don't want you to leave.
 No provider does.
-Sometimes that means it will attempt sweet-talk you into staying, and sometimes even offer you a better deal than you're getting if it will convince you.
+Sometimes that means it will attempt to sweet-talk you into staying, and sometimes even offer you a better deal than you’ve currently got.
 There are no hard and fast rules in terms of what it might offer you or not, but it's a good idea to get a few things clear in your head before you make that call.

-If you are still under contract with Virgin Media, you want to move house, but Virgin Media is not available at your new property, it will still charge you an early exit fee regardless of that fact.
+If you are still under contract with Virgin Media and need to move home, but Virgin Media is not available at your new property, it will still charge you an early exit fee.
 However unfair that may seem, Ofcom has looked into this and for a short while Virgin Media even changed its policy.
 However, it has now reverted back.
 If you are able to transfer your Virgin Media service to your new residence, there is a £20 movers fee charged by Virgin Media to transfer your services to your new address.